Frontend-io/documentation/payment-methods/paystack-redirect.md

 # Paystack Redirect

 Paystack Redirect payment method provides an authorization URL which can be used to complete a payment.
 It is called by directly calling the [initialize transaction](https://developers.paystack.co/v1.0/reference#initialize-a-transaction) endpoint.
-The URL generated is valid for one time use, so ensure that you generate a new URL per transaction.
+The Authorization URL can only be used for one transaction.
+You will need to generate a new authorization url for a new transaction.

 When the payment is successful, we will call your callback URL (as setup in your dashboard or while initializing the transaction) and return the reference sent in the first step as a query parameter.